philippkeller/blog-random-howtos/source/_posts/How-to-install-postgres-on-amazon-linux-2.md

 - installs postgres13
 - creates a first database
 - sets postgres password
-- makes postgres to be reachable from outside
+- makes postgres reachable from outside

 <!-- more -->